Your Daily Pharma Scoop: Gilead, Some History; Biogen's Spinraza, MDCO New Data, REPH Action Date

 ACADIA Pharmaceuticals (ACAD): Bank of America Corp. and JMP Securities raise target from $40.00 to $46.00 and $47.00 to $50.00 respectively with positive and outperform rating respectively.
 HC Wainwright and Piper Jaffray reiterate buy with target of $60.00 and $61.00 respectively.
 See our coverage on ACAD here.

-Amgen (AMGN): Bank of America Corp raises target to $210.00 with buy rating.
+Amgen (AMGN): Bank of America Corp. raises target to $210.00 with buy rating.
 We have covered AMGN.

 Athersys (ATHX): Maxim Group sets target of $12.00 with buy rating.

-Biogen (BIIB): Morgan Stanley upgrades from equal weight to overweight raising target from $311.00 to $375.00; Royal Bank Of Canada reiterates hold with target of $315.00.
+Biogen: Morgan Stanley upgrades from equal weight to overweight raising target from $311.00 to $375.00; Royal Bank Of Canada reiterates hold with target of $315.00.
 See news section above.
 Also see our coverage.

 Catabasis Pharmaceuticals (CATB): CIBC and Oppenheimer Holdings reiterate outperform rating and raise target from $4.00 to $7.00; Citigroup raises target from $1.50 to $3.50 with hold rating.